Supply Chain Visualization: Mapping Your Value Network for Business Plans

 What Tools Should You Use for Supply Chain Mapping?

 You don't need expensive software to make good supply chain maps.
 Many successful business plans use simple tools.
 They focus on being clear, not fancy.
+So what tools should you actually use?

 Simple Drawing Tools